philsturgeon/phil.tech/src/content/tech-climate.md

 - 🟠 [Amazon AWS](https://sustainability.aboutamazon.com/environment/the-cloud) - "AWS purchases and retires environmental attributes, like Renewable Energy Credits and Guarantees of Origin, to cover the non-renewable energy we use in these regions: U.S. West (Oregon), GovCloud (U.S. West), Europe (Frankfurt), Canada (Central), Europe (Ireland)".
 That is only a handful of their data centers which have achieved carbon neutral through offsetting.
 The other clouds have already got to this step, and are working on increasing their renewable energy production to match demand.
 Amazon are building solar farms and other renewable energy sources like the other clouds, they're a long way behind Google Cloud and Azure.

-Switching clouds is a huge deal and there's not necessarily any need to flippantly switch for this reason alone when time could be spent on other reduction activities, but if you've got enough people, and/or are considering a move anyway, bump these two providers up the list a little.
+Switching clouds is not a trivial task, and I'm not recommending flippantly switching for this reason alone when time could be spent on other reduction activities.
+If you've got enough people that this task can be handled relatively easily, and/or are considering a move anyway, try and push for Azure or Google Cloud.

 If you're running your own infrastructure, it's hugely likely that switching to one of the better clouds is going to be huge savings for you.
 They're focusing on making things more efficient full time, because every 1% they squeeze out of their operational efficiency is another 1% they don't have to pay to offset, or fund a new solar farm to cover.